 - In the same liquid measuring cup, combine remaining 1/4 cup flour and milk.
 Stir until a thick paste forms.
 It's okay if lumps remain.

 - When the cooking cycle has completed, allow the Instant Pot to naturally depressurize for fifteen minutes.
 Unlock and remove the lid.
+Using two forks, shred the chicken and return it to the pot.

 - Using the electronic touchpad, activate the Instant Pot's 'saute' function.
 Use a whisk to stir in the flour/milk paste, whisking rapidly to prevent lumps from forming.